Deep-fried butter: Characteristics

 Deep-fried butter's flavor was compared to that of French toast, and described as tasting like "the most buttery bread you've ever had".

 ABC News called it an "artery-clogging snack."
-Celebrity chef Paula Deen published a recipe for fried butter balls, which uses a blend of cream cheese and butter that is frozen, coated, frozen again, and then deep-fried.
+Celebrity chef Paula Deen published a recipe for fried butter balls, which uses a blend of cream cheese and butter.
 The cooking time in this recipe is short, for only ten to fifteen seconds, whereupon the product attains a "light golden" color.

 Roast butter

 Roast butter is a similar dish, for which recipes exist dating to the 17th century.
 The first known recipe for roast butter dates to 1615.
 Roast butter was documented in the cookbook The Art of Cookery Made Plain and Easy in 1747.
 The recipe entailed soaking butter in salted water for a few hours, placing it on a rotisserie ("spit it"), covering it with breadcrumbs and nutmeg, and roasting it under a low fire while continuously covering it with egg yolks and additional bread crumbs.
 Oysters were recommended to accompany the dish.